TV6 INVESTIGATES: QCA human trafficking survivor shares her story

 As TV6 Investigates dug deeper into the global problem, we found out it also happens right here in the QCA.

-A local survivor of human trafficking opens up about her story to TV6's Courtney Spinelli.
+A local survivor of human trafficking shares her story with TV6's Courtney Spinelli.
 Due to an ongoing case, TV6 is not identifying the woman or sharing specifics of her story out of safety precautions.

 What began as a relationship for one QCA woman evolved into a human trafficking situation.